harvesthq/api/README.md

 Remember to write your application carefully, caching when possible.
 In case of abuse you may be blocked, disallowing further API access.
 As an act of courtesy, please provide User-Agent strings denoting your application.

-## Get the Help You Need

-Have a question about using the API?
-Have you noticed an error or omission in the documentation?
-Feel free to [open an issue](http://github.com/harvesthq/api/issues/) with your question.
-If you're running into problems with a specific implementation, however, it's best to [get in touch with us directly](http://www.getharvest.com/help/contact) in support (that way we can work with you, checking the logs for specific requests and responses).
+## Troubleshooting

+If you're running into problems with a specific implementation, it's best to try the request in a client like [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) to try to narrow down where things are going wrong.
+If you're still having trouble, [drop us a line.](http://www.getharvest.com/help/contact) Please make sure to include the full request you're having trouble with, including any headers, so we can investigate the issue for you.

+In many cases, the omission of the ```Content-Type``` and ```Accept``` headers are the root cause of unexpected errors from the API.

 ## Sample Code & Examples